 But here’s the interesting thing:

-By having a life insurance, in particular, permanent life policy, you can rely on additional money.
+By having life insurance, in particular, permanent life policy, you can rely on additional money.
 This money comes from the interest your cash value has generated.
-It’s like a savings account within a life insurance policy.
+It’s like savings account within a life insurance policy.

 Numerous And Various Policies